-This course is designed for a first course in object-oriented programming.
+This course is designed for an in-depth study of object-oriented programming using Java.
 Students will learn the fundamental principles of modularity and abstraction.
 Basic programming skills, such as decision-making, looping, string manipulation, and arrays are expected to be used throughout the course.
 The second half of the course explores advanced topics, such as inheritance, polymorphism, and data structures.
 Prerequisite(s): 152-101 Programming Fundamentals